 We and our existing stockholders may sell additional shares of common stock into the public markets after this offering.
 We may also issue convertible equity or debt securities to raise capital in the future.
-After the consummation of this offering, we will have 15,772,064 shares of common stock outstanding.
-Substantially all of the 9,772,064 shares held by our existing stockholders, which represents approximately 62% of our total outstanding shares immediately after this offering, will be restricted from immediate resale under the "lock-up" agreements between all of our current stockholders and the underwriters described in "Underwriting," but may be sold into the market after those "lock-up" restrictions expire or if they are waived by Goldman, Sachs & Co. in its sole discretion.
+After the consummation of this offering, we will have shares of common stock outstanding.
+Of these shares, , or % of our total outstanding shares, will be restricted from immediate resale under the "lock-up" agreements between all of our current stockholders and the underwriters described in "Underwriting," but may be sold into the market after those "lock-up" restrictions expire or if they are waived by Goldman, Sachs & Co. in its sole discretion.
 The shares subject to the "lock-up" restrictions will generally become available for sale at various times following the expiration of the lock-up agreements, which, subject to extension in certain circumstances, is 180 days after the date of this prospectus, subject to volume limitations and manner-of-sale requirements under Rule 144 of the Securities Act of 1933, as amended, or the Securities Act.

 Upon consummation of this offering, Housatonic Partners will have piggyback registration rights which entitles them to notice of registration of our securities under the Securities Act for our own account or the account of any other holder and to include shares of our common stock owned by them into a registration statement under the Securities Act covering the resales of its shares any time after the date that is 180 days after the date of this prospectus, subject to extension in certain circumstances.
-These shares will represent approximately 8.1% of our outstanding common stock, or 1,274,620 shares, upon consummation of this offering.
+These shares will represent approximately % of our outstanding common stock, or shares, upon consummation of this offering.

-In addition, after this offering, we also intend to register 2,516,983 shares of common stock for future issuance under our equity incentive plans.
-As of September 30, 2006, options to purchase 1,536,983 shares of common stock will be issued and outstanding, 948,089 of which would have been immediately exercisable as of September 30, 2006.
+In addition, after this offering, we also intend to register shares of common stock for future issuance under our equity incentive plans.
+Upon the completion of this offering, options to purchase outstanding, of which would have been immediately exercisable as of .
+2006.